0xGuvnor/crowdfund-backend/README.md

 npm install
 ```

-## Front End

-To spin up the front end locally on your machine, you can find the repository [here](https://github.com/0xbagholder/crowdfund-frontend).
+## How the Crowdfunding dApp Works